nuxt/docs/guide/installation.md

 ```
 The application is now running on http://localhost:3000

-<p class="Alert">Info: Nuxt.js will listen on the files changes inside the `pages` directory, so no need to restart the application when adding new pages</p>
+<p class="Alert">Nuxt.js will listen on the files changes inside the `pages` directory, so no need to restart the application when adding new pages</p>

 To discover more about the directory structure of the project: [Directory Structure Documentation](/guide/directory-structure).